Slices of hermitian K-theory and Milnor's conjecture on quadratic forms: Introduction

 In (\ref{equation:KGLorbitsKOKTsequence}), $\KGL_{hC_{2}}\rightarrow\KQ$ is induced by the hyperbolic map $\KGL\rightarrow\KQ$, while $\KQ\rightarrow\KT$ is the natural map from hermitian $K$-theory into the homotopy colimit of the tower

 We use the formulas $\s_{0}(\Psi^{-1})=\id$ and $\Sigma^{2,1}\Psi^{-1}=-\Psi^{-1}$ to identify the slices

 By combining the slice computations in (\ref{equation:hermitianktheoryslices}) and (\ref{equation:homotopyorbitktheoryslices}) with the homotopy cofiber sequence in (\ref{equation:KGLorbitsKOKTsequence}) we deduce the identification of the slices of the Witt-theory spectrum $\KT$ in (\ref{equation:wittheoryslices}).
 Alternatively, this follows from (\ref{equation:hermitianktheoryslices}), (\ref{equation:KQKTtower}), and Spitzweck's result that slices commutes with homotopy colimits \cite{Spitzweck:slices}.
-Our next goal is to determine the $d_1$-differentials in the slice spectral sequences.
-Because the slices of $\KQ$ and $\KT$ are motives, this involves the motivic Steenrod squares $\Sq^{i}$ constructed by Voevodsky \cite{Voevodsky:Z/2} and further elaborated on in \cite{HKPAO}.
+Our next goal is to determine the first differentials in the slice spectral sequences as maps of motivic spectra.
+Because of the special form the slices of $\KQ$ and $\KT$ have, this involves the motivic Steenrod squares $\Sq^{i}$ constructed by Voevodsky \cite{Voevodsky:Z/2} and further elaborated on in \cite{HKPAO}.
 According to (\ref{equation:wittheoryslices}) the differential

 is a map of the form